 Bonn is one of those underrated German cities that can easily surprise you.
 This family-friendly German city is full of culture, cozy areas, and easy to explore on foot.
 Start with a visit to Beethoven’s birthplace (now a great little museum), then stroll over to the Bonn Minster (Bon Cathedral) and the colorful old town.
 Continue walking straight and you will stumble into the most scenic parts of the city – the Rhein promenade!

-The Poppelsdorf Palace and Botanical Garden are especially pretty in spring and summer, so do not skip them!
+My favorite places in Bonn are the Poppelsdorf Palace and the Bonn Botanical Garden.
+They are especially pretty in spring and summer when all the flowers are blooming, so do not skip them!
 And if you’re into modern history, don’t miss the Haus der Geschichte museum—it covers Germany’s post-WWII story in a super engaging way.
-I also wrote about things to do in Bonn if you want even more tips!
+And if you want more travel tips, here are some of the Best Things to do in Bonn, Germany!

 Koblenz